-My trusted cameras in the field are the Olympus OMD EM1 MKII and the EM10 MKII.
-For street work in and around NYC I also use the Olympus PEN F. In late 2015, I switched from a Canon Full Frame body to a smaller, more portable micro four-thirds mirrorless system.
-Although larger sensors have their benefits, I find the ability to carry a lightweight system to be invaluable, especially for my travel photography.
+In late 2015, I switched from a Canon Full Frame body to a smaller, more portable micro four-thirds mirrorless system.
+Although larger sensors have their benefits, I find the ability to carry a lightweight system to be invaluable, especially for my travel work.
 The image quality is outstanding, and this has translated into more creative work, and increased image sales.
-This flexibility along with post-production tools such as Adobe Lightroom and Alien Skin Exposure make it possible to enhance images in ways that are true to the actual scene.
+To manage and edit my growing collection of images, I find Adobe Lightroom to be a superb tool.

 The EM1 MKII is a small powerhouse of a camera.
 It's the body I use most for wildlife and sports photography.
 With an amazing autofocus system and blazing speed, it's possible to capture the decisive moment even in high-speed action situations.
 With a weatherproof body, it can withstand even the most demanding conditions.
 The comfortable grip also provides excellent ergonomics when using longer telephoto lenses.